Skip to main content

 • Regular assessment needed: Analytics and reporting must also be undertaken to ensure that maintaining the knowledge base delivers an ROI.

-Wiki or knowledge base: What's right for you?
+Wiki or knowledge base: what's right for you?

 The choice of whether to implement a wiki or a knowledge base depends on the goals of your business.
 Here are some questions to consider: